 This course introduces principles and practical techniques including the design of learning environments for providing developmentally appropriate guidance for all children, including those at risk.
 Emphasis is placed on observation skills, cultural influences, underlying causes of behavior, appropriate expectations, development of self control and the role of communication and guidance.
 Upon completion, students should be able to demonstrate direct/indirect strategies for preventing problem behaviors, teaching appropriate/acceptable behaviors, negotiation, setting limits and recognizing at risk behaviors.
-This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
-2013-2015 College Catalog - Central Carolina Community College

-EDU 151 Creative Activities 3-0-3
+EDU 151 Creative Activities

-Corequisite: DRE 097 This course covers planning, creation, and adaptation of developmentally supportive learning environments with attention to curriculum, interactions, teaching practices, and learning materials.
+This course covers planning, creation, and adaptation of developmentally supportive learning environments with attention to curriculum, interactions, teaching practices, and learning materials.
 Emphasis is placed on creating and adapting integrated, meaningful, challenging, and engaging developmentally supportive learning experiences in art, music, movement and dramatics for all children.
 Upon completion, students should be able to create, adapt, implement and evaluate developmentally supportive learning materials, experiences, and environments.

-EDU 153 Health, Safety, and Nutrition Corequisite: DRE 097
+EDU 153 Health, Safety, and Nutrition